Whole Wheat Irish Soda Bread

 Prepare: Measure the ingredients, preheat the oven to 375, line a pan with parchment paper.

-combine flour, baking soda, baking powder, salt, sugar, caraway seeds and raisins in a large bowl.
-Gently stir them together with a wooden spoon.
+STEP 1: Combine flour, baking soda, baking powder, salt, sugar, caraway seeds and raisins in a large mixing bowl.
+Gently stir to combine them with a wooden spoon.

-Whisk together the egg, buttermilk, and yogurt in a small bowl and add the buttermilk mixture to the large bowl with the dry ingredients.
+STEP 2: Whisk the egg, buttermilk and yogurt together in a small bowl.
+Once combined, add the wet mixture to the dry ingredients.

-Blend the wet and dry ingredients together using a wooden spoon, or an electric mixer at low speed until everything is combined and a sticky dough forms.
+STEP 3: Blend the wet and dry ingredients together using a wooden spoon, electric blender or stand mixer at low speed until a sticky dough forms.

-Form the dough into 2 mounds of equal size and place them into a prepared baking sheet or pan and bake it for 45 Minutes.
+STEP 4: Form the dough into 2 mounds of equal size and place them into a prepared baking sheet or pan; bake for 45 minutes.

 Note: The dough will be very sticky, use your hands or a rubber spatula to mound the dough into loaves.

-Here’s how to make your own buttermilk: Add 2 tablespoons of vinegar or lemon juice to 1 1 3/4 cup of regular milk and let it sit for about 5 minutes before adding it to the batter.
+No buttermilk?
+No problem!
+You can easily make your own by adding two tablespoons of vinegar or lemon juice to 1 ¾ cups of regular milk.
+Stir it and let it sit for about 5 minutes—once it thickens, it’s ready to use in your batter!

-Baked Soda bread in a cast iron pan
+Baked Soda bread in a parchment lined cast iron pan

 Serve homemade soda bread plain or with butter smeared on it at breakfast with a breakfast pie or quiche, as a side with corned beef and cabbage, or your favorite St. Patrick’s Day dinner.